 - Düsseldorf Airport (DUS, 6am to 9pm only).
 Only if the carrier has arranged for transit facilities with the Federal Police beforehand.
 Please check with your airline!

-Nationals of the following countries do not yet enjoy transit privileges and therefore require an airport transit visa (category A) for transit at a German airport:
+Nationals of the following countries do not yet enjoy transit privileges and therefore require an airport transit visa (category A) for transit at a German airport even if they remain airside and do not have to enter the country:

 - Democratic Republic of the Congo